Does your mental attitude set you up for success?

 The right mind-set matters.
 More importantly though, you can change your mind-set if you wish to.

 If you want to dive deeper into the subject, take a look at Chapter 1 of How To Win: The Argument, the Pitch, the Job, the Race.
-There’s also a short summary video of the growth mind-set on this blog too.
+There’s also a short summary video of the growth mind-set, too.